bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ## 1. Vision and Goals

 The project is the front end of ChRIS platform(ChRIS Research Integration System, which is a web-based medical image platform that allows for various forms of medical image processing(Ex: MRIs).
 The ChRIS front end is not only a simple front end project, it is a bridge to communicate between ChRIS user, ChRIS Store and Multi-Party-Computation(MPC) API.
 This project enables users who is not familar with image processing able to process the medical image with a single click.
-Also, with the power of Massachusetts Open Cloud (MOC), the users can get the image processing result in a few second.

-## 2. Scope and Features
-The front-end will deliver:
-* Privacy: Each user has their unique credentials.
-* Performance improvement: The ChRIS will be dealing with a lot of data, so the data should be fetched as few as possible but enough so that the user isn’t hindered by showing data that is stale.
-* Extensibility: Provides an extendable interface that allows third-party service plugin.
-* Security: The data which is passed into systems from one institution cannot be accessed by another institution.
-* The multi-party-computation feature will come after February.

-The front-end will not deliver:
-* Image processing functions are provided by the ChRIS APIs, not the front end module.
+After the front end released, the whole ChRIS platform can dramatically improve the scale and efficiency of healthcare image processing applications.
+Nowadays, some of the image processing progress can take more than 10 hours, but ChRIS platform can reduct this to a few minutes[3].
+What's more, the ChRIS platform can be developed into an ecosystem, any researcher can create and recreate their image processing tools in anywhere.

-## 3. Users/Personas Of The Project
+## 2. Users/Personas Of The Project
 Basically, the target users are:
 * Medical/neuroscience researchers focusing on the analysis of brain imaging.
 * Specifically targets are researchers interested in comparing the volumes of specific brain structures across different groups of patients at different medical institutions.